Authors: Chong Yang Gue and Dr. Thaleia Papadopoulou

 In a constantly changing world that is dominated by uncertainty, many industries have already adopted Agile software practices, aiming at enhancing flexibility within their business processes and enabling innovation.
-Although the medical device sector has already embraced Agile within their systems and business organization, the pharmaceutical industry is lagging behind, mostly due to compliance concerns as well as misconceptions regarding regulatory expectations in a GxP environment.
+Although the medical device sector has already embraced Agile within their systems and business organization, the pharmaceutical industry is still behind, mostly due to compliance concerns and misconceptions regarding regulatory expectations in a GxP environment.

-In this part 1 of a series article, we use the ISPE GAMP Good Practice Guide: Enabling Innovation as a reference to clarify, how to correct Agile implementation can be perfectly aligned with GxP and ISPE GAMP 5 principles and enable flexibility and innovation while maintaining all the development steps of the Waterfall model.
-It covers the requirements and specifications and the overall Agile topic in regulated environments.
+In this part 1 of a two-part series, we reference the ISPE GAMP Good Practice Guide: Enabling Innovation to help clarify how Agile pharmaceutical development can be perfectly aligned with GxP and ISPE GAMP 5 principles.
+We discuss how it enables flexibility and innovation while maintaining all the development steps of the Waterfall model.
+And we cover the requirements, specifications, and overall Agile topic in regulated environments.

 Figure 1: Comparison of the Waterfall and Agile methodologies regarding Software development.
 Adapted from easyagile.com

 Let’s start with a few key considerations when implementing Agile: